t3kt/raytk/docs/_reference/operators/light/index.md

   operators:
   - name: ambientLight
     status: beta
+    summary: Ambient light source that doesn't come from a particular location.
   - name: axisLight
     summary: Light that emits from along an axis, similar to an infinitely long tube light.